 - Support for Jewish or Israeli community members

 Do you need help navigating U of A services and resources?
-Contact the Student Service Centre, Staff Service Centre or Equity, Diversity and Inclusion services.
+Contact the Student Service Centre, Staff Service Centre or Access, Community and Belonging services.

 Our Commitments